Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Military Student Loan Forgiveness and Loan Assistance Programs

-The men and women serving the country are eligible for some excellent forgiveness and loan assistance programs.
+The men and women serving the country are eligible for a variety of excellent forgiveness and loan assistance programs.

 Some of these programs are open to all members of the military.
-Others are dependent upon your branch of service or the nature of the work performed.
+Others are dependent upon the branch of service or the nature of the work performed.

 The Military College Loan Repayment Program (CLRP)

-The Military College Loan Repayment Program (CLRP) is a recruitment incentive authorized by Congress.
-Congress designed the program to help those who join the military after incurring student loan debt.
+CLRP is a recruitment incentive program authorized by Congress designed to help enlistees who have already incurred student loan debt.
 All branches are eligible for participation in the program, as are some reserves.

 Active Duty Health Professions Loan Repayment Program

-Those that work in the health fields can qualify for special loan repayment programs through the military.
+Healthcare professionals can qualify for special loan repayment programs through the military.
 Eligible professionals include doctors, nurses, optometrists, dentists, pharmacists, and veterinarians.
-However, only professionals fully licensed in their field are eligible for this program.
+However, only those that are fully licensed in their field are eligible for this program.

-The total benefits for the program depend upon your specialty and branch of service, but they can be as high as $40,000 per year or $120,000 in total.
+The benefit amounts for this program depend upon your specialty and branch of service, but they can be as high as $40,000 per year or $120,000 in total.
 These funds are available to pay down private student loans, which is relatively rare for student loan forgiveness programs.

 For more details on this program, check out the appropriate page with the Army, Navy, or Air Force.